 - If you are away for the entire academic year or for second semester, a check for your spring financial aid will be sent directly to your study away program in mid-December.

-- Any outside scholarship(s), student loan and parent loan proceeds must be received by the Bursar before payment can be forwarded to your study away program.
-When these funds are received by Williams, the Bursar will send payment to the study away program.
+- Any outside scholarship(s), student loan and parent loan proceeds must be received by the Office of Student Accounts before payment can be forwarded to your study away program.
+When these funds are received by Williams, the Office of Student Accounts will send payment to the study away program.

 Determine the amount of travel money you need and the best way of taking it if your study away program is overseas.
 Have a plan in place for receiving money overseas.
 Check with major banks in your home area to see if they have a branch overseas with ATM facilities.
 Add a parent name (signature) to your savings/checking account so that deposits and withdrawals can be made in your absence.